arnavgonella/riffly/frontend/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

 # riffly
-MVP for Riffly, a collaborative music creation platform b990c92618bd2b8721a4c73edfbd3bd50a3c14e2
+MVP for Riffly, an AI native workflow engine for manufacturing.
+This version replaces manual checklists with automated logging. b990c92618bd2b8721a4c73edfbd3bd50a3c14e2